kubealex/rh1-eda-ocpvirt/README.md

-# DevConf.cz - An unfortunate series of (Ansible) events
+# Red Hat One - Automating the Unfortunate: Event-Driven Ansible for OpenShift Virtualization

-Welcome to the repository for the session "DevConf.cz - An unfortunate series of (Ansible) events"
+Welcome to the repository for the session "Red Hat One - Automating the Unfortunate: Event-Driven Ansible for OpenShift Virtualization"

 In this repository you will find the instructions and configuration to replicate the use cases in your environment.